 - Familiarity with the ECaaS platform and API-based workflow

-- Understanding how HEM models technologies that RdSAP handles poorly — heat pumps, solar PV, battery storage, smart controls
+- Understanding how HEM models technologies that RdSAP handles poorly, such as heat pumps, solar PV, battery storage, smart controls

 - Ability to explain the new metrics to homeowners and advise on the most impactful improvements